Skip to main content

 Diagnostic inspection

-A technician runs a scan-tool read, visual inspection, or targeted system test to confirm the root cause.
+A technician scans the vehicle, inspects it, or runs targeted tests to confirm the root cause.
 No parts are ordered until the cause is identified.

 3